Ten-lined June beetle: Description

 Ten-lined June beetle, Coquitlam, July 26, 2017.

 Identification

-This species is commonly confused with Polyphylla Critina, also known as the Long Haired June Beetle.
-Polyphylla Decemlineata, or the ten-lined June beetle, has scales on the protonum.
-The Long Haired June beetle (Polyphylla Critina) instead has setae (hair) on the protonum.
+This species is commonly confused with Polyphylla crinita, also known as the Long Haired June Beetle.
+Polyphylla decemlineata, or the ten-lined June beetle, has scales on the pronotum.
+The Long Haired June beetle (Polyphylla crinita) instead has setae (hair) on the pronotum.
 Due to this difference, these species require high resolution photos for differentiation between the two.